Patrick A. Mirandy, Warden

 Mr. Mirandy has further demonstrated commitment to the agency by being instrumental with the conversion of the Parkersburg Holiday Inn property to a correctional facility.
 Mr. Mirandy was named Warden of the new Parkersburg Correctional Center on 16 May 2012.
 And on 05 July 2012, the Division of Corrections has identified Mr. Mirandy as overseeing the daily operations of the St. Marys Correctional Center.

-The St. Marys Correctional Center is located three-miles north of St. Marys on State Route 2 in Pleasants County.
-It was formerly known as the Colin Anderson Center, which was established in 1932 by an Act of the Legislature.
-The Colin Anderson Center was closed in spring of 1998, at which time funding was provided to renovate the facility as a Correctional Center.
+The St. Marys Correctional Center is located three miles north of St. Marys on State Route 2 in Pleasants County.
+It was formerly known as the Colin Anderson Center, which was established in 1932.
+The Colin Anderson Center was closed in spring of 1998, at which time the transition was made to convert the facility to a medium security correctional institution.